Marker Logo

 Erected by Tangier History Museum & Interpretive Cultural Center.

 Location.
 37° 49.562′ N, 75° 59.516′ W. Marker is in Tangier, Virginia, in Accomack County.
-Marker is at the intersection of Main Ridge Road and Twin John Lane, on the left when traveling south on Main Ridge Road.
+It is at the intersection of Main Ridge Road and Twin John Lane, on the left when traveling south on Main Ridge Road.
 Touch for map.
 Marker is at or near this postal address: 16215 Main Ridge Rd, Tangier VA 23440, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Joshua Pruitt House (here, next to this marker); The Connorton House (within shouting distance of this marker); First Mobile Home (within shouting distance of this marker); The Edward Crockett House (within shouting distance of this marker); Spanky's Place (within shouting distance of this marker); The Peter Dise House (within shouting distance of this marker); Chesapeake House (about 300 feet away, measured in a direct line); The Doctor's House (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: The Joshua Pruitt House (here, next to this marker); The Connorton House (within shouting distance of this marker); First Mobile Home (within shouting distance of this marker); The Edward Crockett House (within shouting distance of this marker); Spanky's Place (within shouting distance of this marker); The Peter Dise House (within shouting distance of this marker); Chesapeake House (about 300 feet away, measured in a direct line); The Doctor's House (about 400 feet away).
 Touch for a list and map of all markers in Tangier.

 Tangier History Museum and Interpretive Cultural Center (THMICC) Marker image.
 Click for full size.